inab/fega-mm/all_collections/_subdomains/3_3_data_reception_and_standards_based_interoperability.md

     - level: 3
       desc: 'Initial implementation of the data content quality workflow.
 Manual execution of the associated assessment workflow.'
     - level: 4
       desc: 'Data Content Quality assessment workflow is fully implemented.
-Automated generation of reports on the data content quality available at the FEGA node.'
+Automated generation of reports on the data content quality available at the FEGA Node.'
     - level: 5
       desc: 'Periodic review of the Data Content Quality assessment criteria and workflow.
 Criteria and workflows can be refined to maintain general agreement with the FEGA ecosystem work in this topic.'